peterhoward42/qt-layout-gen/docs/reference_manual-2.md

     my_widget = CustomWidget(), or
     something.my_widget = CustomWidget()

-> It does this with the help of Python's garbage collector - which knows about
+> The builder finds the object you are referring to with the help of Python's
-> every object that exists in your program.
+> garbage collector - which knows about every object that exists in your program.

 Nb.
 It raises an error if it finds more than one object that qualifies.